-• Indirect Costs: Typical indirect costs include, but are not limited to, depreciation, cost of operating and maintaining facilities, general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, accounting and utilities.
+2. Indirect Costs: Typical indirect costs include, but are not limited to, depreciation, cost of operating and maintaining facilities, general administration and general expenses, such as the salaries and expenses of executive officers, personnel administration, accounting and utilities.
 These costs are incurred for common or joint objectives and cannot be readily identified with a particular final cost objective (2 CFR, § 200.414).

-The Budget Summary template is divided into two parts:
+The budget summary template is divided into two parts:

-- 1. Budgeted Direct Costs:
+A. Budgeted Direct Costs:

 - Salaries, Wages and Employee Benefits

-- o Facility Rent or Lease
+- Facility Rent or Lease

 - Equipment and/or Other Asset Leases

 - Services and Supplies

-- 2. Budgeted Indirect Costs:
+B. Budgeted Indirect Costs:

 - Salaries, Wages and Employee Benefits

-- o Facility Rent or Lease
+- Facility Rent or Lease

 - Equipment and/or Other Asset Leases

 - Services and Supplies